 There is no limit, although you are encouraged to vary your activities to maximize your acquisition of new knowledge and skills.

 No. Your activity will be accepted as long as

-No. Dual certificate holders only need to accumulate 30 total CMHs.
-The hours can be earned in either the field of audiology or speech-language pathology; however, dual certificate holders must submit a compliance form for both areas of certification.
+No. Dual certificate holders only need to accumulate 30 total PDHs.
+The hours can be earned in either the field of audiology or speech-language pathology, and certificate holders submit one Compliance Form to cover both areas of certification.

-Conferences and workshops can be expensive, but they are not the only way to earn CMHs.
-You can also earn hours by:
+Conferences and workshops can be expensive, but they aren't the only way to earn professional development hours.
+You can also earn needed hours by: